 - Goodwill Industries International and Google.org will continue its partnership to expand the Goodwill Digital Career Accelerator, a digital training program.
-A part of the Grow with Google initiative, the partnership will add 33 locations to its existing from 93.
+A part of the Grow with Google initiative, the partnership will add 33 locations to its existing 93.
 The goal is to train more than 1.25 million workers throughout the length of the collaboration.

 - As part of a three-year commitment from Google.org, the collaboration has already provided training for more than a quarter of a million job seekers, Goodwill said in a news release.
 The initiative makes available training organized around five skill levels, which Goodwill has categorized as digital skills awareness; basic digital skills training; productivity software skills; entry-level digital skills; and mid-level and occupation-specific digital skills.